-TERM DEFINITION AANDC Aboriginal Affairs and Northern Development Canada (now CIRNAC) AEMP Aquatic Effects Monitoring Program applicant A person who has filed an application with the Board. application Any application for or in relation to a land use permit or water licence submitted in accordance with the Mackenzie Valley Resource Management Act (MVRMA), the Waters Act, or their regulations, and includes a request for a Board ruling, a plan approval, or any step required to advance a Board proceeding.
+TERM DEFINITION AANDC Aboriginal Affairs and Northern Development Canada (now CIRNAC) AEMP Aquatic Effects Monitoring Program applicant A person who has filed an application with the Board. application Any application for or in relation to a land use permit or water licence submitted in accordance with the Mackenzie Valley Resource Management Act (MVRMA), the Waters Act , or their regulations, and includes a request for a Board ruling, a plan approval, or any step required to advance a Board proceeding.
 Boards (LWBs) The Land and Water Boards of the Mackenzie Valley, as mandated by the MVRMA.
 Part 3 of the MVRMA establishes regional land and water boards with the power to regulate the use of land and water, and the deposit of waste, including the issuance of land use permits and water licences, so as to provide for the conservation, development, and utilization of land and water resources in a manner that will ensure the optimum benefit to the residents of the management area and of the Mackenzie Valley and to all Canadians.
 Part 4 of the MVRMA establishes the Mackenzie Valley Land and Water Board (MVLWB).
 Regional Land and Water Boards have been established in the Gwich'in, Sahtu, and Wek'èezhìi management areas and now form Regional Panels of the MVLWB.
-CIRNAC Crown-Indigenous Relations and Northern Affairs Canada (formerly AANDC/INAC) closure cost estimate An estimate of the cost to close and reclaim a project. complete application An application that has been deemed to contain the appropriate amount and type of information necessary to be considered by a Board (see section 3 for more details). effluent quality criteria (EQC) Numerical or narrative limits on the quality or quantity of waste authorized for disposal to the receiving environment.
-EA environmental assessment EIR environmental impact review GNWT Government of the Northwest Territories GLWB Gwich'in Land and Water Board greywater All liquid wastes from showers, baths, sinks, kitchens, and domestic washing facilities, but not including toilet wastes. hazardous waste A waste which, because of its quantity, concentration, or characteristics, may be harmful to human health or the environment when improperly treated, stored, transported, or disposed.
+CIRNAC Crown-Indigenous Relations and Northern Affairs Canada (formerly AANDC/INAC) closure cost estimate An estimate of the cost to close and reclaim a project. complete application An application that has been deemed to contain the appropriate amount and type of information necessary to be considered by a Board (see section 3 for more details). deposit of waste A deposit of waste in any waters 1 in the Mackenzie Valley or in any other place under conditions in which the waste, or any other waste that results from the deposit of that waste, may enter any waters in the Mackenzie Valley.
+2 effluent quality criteria (EQC) Numerical or narrative limits on the quality or quantity of effluent authorized for deposit to the receiving waters.
+EA environmental assessment EIR environmental impact review